Sixth person dies in United Kingdom from coronavirus

-LONDON (Reuters) - The British death toll from the coronavirus outbreak has risen to six, British health officials said on Tuesday.
+LONDON (Reuters) - The death toll in the United Kingdom from the coronavirus outbreak has risen to six, British health officials said on Tuesday.

+The latest death comes as the health ministry said the number of people who had tested positive for the virus had risen to 373 from 319.

+The patient, who died on Monday evening, was being treated at Watford General Hospital, north of London, and had tested positive for COVID-19.

 “It appears the virus was acquired in the UK and full contact tracing has begun,” Chris Whitty, England’s chief medical officer, said in a statement.